-There are many conformal invariants associated to $P_g$ that are relevant to our work.
-As in the case of surfaces with the Laplace-Beltrami operator, the associated energy for the Paneitz operator is conformally invariant:
+There are many conformal invariants associated with $P_g$ that are relevant to our work.
+As in the case of surfaces with the Laplace-Beltrami operator, the associated energy for the Paneitz operator is conformally invariant, that is,

-for all $g_w\in [g]$ as can be check by using (\ref{ConfTransP}).
+for all $g_w\in [g]$ as can be checked by using (\ref{ConfTransP}).
 Another consequence of (\ref{ConfTransP}) is the conformal invariance of the dimension of $\text{ker}(P_g)$.
 In fact, the following set identity holds:

 Finally, the number of negative eigenvalues $N([g])$ of $P_g$ is also an invariant of $[g]$ as shown in \cite{Canzani2}.